How do I apply for financial aid from the Graduate Institute?

-Any modifications in the applicant’s financial situation arising between the application submission and the end of the financial aid period must be notified immediately to the Scholarships Office.
+Any modifications in your financial situation arising between submitting your application and the end of the financial aid period must be notified immediately to the Scholarships Office.

 What if I go on an exchange programme or if I have an internship abroad?
 How will my scholarship package be affected?

-Ongoing students nominated to participate in the exchange programme can apply earlier and will receive a decision regarding their financial aid package for the following year, by mid May.
-This information is often required for visa purposes.
-The students concerned will receive a reminder in due time.
+Current students approved to participate in an exchange programme can apply earlier and will receive a decision by mid-May.
+The financial aid information is often required for visa purposes.

 Are there donors that I could contact to get a scholarship?